-E-mail address

-After the enrolment, the PhD student gets the e-mail address where the login is always in the following form: IDnumber@fsv.cuni.cz (for example: 15862168@fsv.cuni.cz).
-The e-mail alias in the nominal form name.surname@fsv.cuni.cz is automatically set only for employees whose status in CAS is specified as staff.
-As PhD students, you can ask for the alias e-mail address.
-Your supervisor can file a request for setting the e-mail alias; such a request is sent via e-mail to the IT department.
+E-mail address After the enrolment, the PhD student gets the e-mail address where the login is always in the following form: IDnumber@fsv.cuni.cz (for example: 15862168@fsv.cuni.cz).
+The e-mail alias in the nominal form name.surname@fsv.cuni.cz is automatically set for PhD students as well.
+ORCID instructions PhD students need to establish and then use an ORCID (academic personal identifier) at the beginning of the first year of the PhD study.

-ORCID instructions

-PhD students need to establish and then use an ORCID (academic personal identifier) at the beginning of the first year of the PhD study.
 Please find detailed instructions on how to register to the ORCID platform at the Faculty's website.

-Registration for Courses

-You register for courses through the Student Information System.
+Registration for Courses You register for courses through the Student Information System.
 In order to log into the system, you need to use the password you obtained along with your student ID (CAS password).
 Registration for individual courses is open twice a year, at the start of each semester.
 Before the end of the registration period, please make sure you have enrolled in all the courses you wish to take and dropped/de-registered from all the courses you do not wish to attend.

-Business cards

-PhD students have the rights to order business cards with the affiliation of the Faculty of Social Sciences, Charles University.
+Business cards PhD students have the rights to order business cards with the affiliation of the Faculty of Social Sciences, Charles University.
 Find more information at the Faculty's website.

-Benefits

-Office 365, Grammarly
+Benefits Office365, Grammarly